 salt to taste

 - In a skillet, heat the tomato sauce.
-Simmer for 5 minutes, add the tortilla chips and remove from the heat.
+Simmer for five minutes, add the tortilla chips, and remove from the heat.
 Add the cheese and allow it to melt.

 - Top with onions and sour cream and serve.